upendrabhattarai/test/docs/index.md

 ## Set up the package

-* Log onto O2 via the command line (first-time only):
+Log onto O2 via the command line and check two things (first-time only):

    * Remove `bcbio` from you `PATH` by commenting the line in your `.bashrc` if you have it
    * Remove any path you load using the R env variables that could be in your `.Rprofile` or `.bashrc`

-* Go to the [O2 Portal](https://o2portal.rc.hms.harvard.edu/) and select `HMS-RC Application`, then `RStudio Environment`
+Go to the [O2 Portal](https://o2portal.rc.hms.harvard.edu/) and select `HMS-RC Application`, then `RStudio Environment`
 <p align="center"><img src="../img/O2_portal_page_with_label.png" width="700"></p>

-* Start Rstudio with using your desired partition, memory, core and time directives.
+Start Rstudio with using your desired partition, memory, core and time directives.
 Add these modules to "Modules to be loaded":
   ```
   git/2.9.5  gcc/9.2.0 imageMagick/7.1.0 geos/3.10.2 cmake/3.22.2 R/4.3.1 fftw/3.3.10 gdal/3.1.4 udunits/2.2.28  boost/1.75.0
   ```